-The standard factors that FTA is proposing for calculating environmental benefits are found in the tables below.
-See the Appendix for the data sources that FTA used to develop the proposed factors.
-FTA is proposing the use of data from Federal government data sources to the greatest extent possible.
+The standard factors used for calculating environmental benefits are found in the tables below.
+See the Appendix for the data sources used to develop the factors.

-• Environmental benefits include the following subfactors: change in air quality criteria pollutants, change in energy use, change in greenhouse gas emissions, and change in safety.

-- All subfactors are calculated from estimates of changes in automobile and transit vehicle miles traveled (VMT).
+- Environmental benefits include the following subfactors: change in air quality criteria pollutants, change in energy use, change in greenhouse gas emissions, and change in safety. - All subfactors are calculated from estimates of changes in automobile and transit vehicle miles traveled (VMT).
 These measures are converted from VMT into their native units (e.g., tons of emissions or total accidents) using national-level standard conversion factors.
-Forecasts of changes in VMT come from either the local travel model or the simplified national model developed by FTA (STOPS).
+Forecasts of changes in VMT come from either the local travel model or STOPS.
 The change in auto VMT is calculated based upon the change in the number of auto trips between the no-build and build alternatives, multiplied by the difference in auto travel distance between the no-build and build alternatives. - Values for change in energy use and greenhouse gas emissions have been established to not double count.
-Thus, the proposed evaluation of energy use reductions is based only on the economic cost of petroleum dependence identified in Brown, S. "New estimates of the security costs of U.S. oil consumption," Energy Policy, Elsevier, vol. 113(C), pages 171-192 (2018). - For air quality subfactors, weights are applied to reflect FTA judgment that higher priority be given to projects achieving reductions in nonattainment and maintenance areas. - The monetized and weighted values of the various environmental benefits are summed and compared to the same annualized Federal share of the proposed project as is used in the cost-effectiveness calculation. - If the project sponsor chooses to prepare a horizon year forecast in addition to a current year forecast, the environmental benefits rating is based on a weighted average that gives 50 percent weight to each.
+Thus, the evaluation of energy use reductions is based only on the economic cost of petroleum dependence identified in Brown, S. "New estimates of the security costs of U.S. oil consumption," Energy Policy, Elsevier, vol. 113(C), pages 171-192 (2018). - For air quality subfactors, weights are applied to reflect FTA judgment that higher priority be given to projects achieving reductions in nonattainment and maintenance areas.

+- The monetized and weighted values of the various environmental benefits are summed and compared to the same annualized Federal share of the proposed project as is used in the cost-effectiveness calculation. - If the project sponsor chooses to prepare a horizon year forecast in addition to a current year forecast, the environmental benefits rating is based on a weighted average that gives 50 percent weight to each.

 The Small Starts templates include the conversion factors necessary to calculate changes in air quality, energy use, greenhouse gas emissions and safety.
 The project sponsor is required only to input a few data points (whether the project is in an attainment, maintenance, or non-attainment area; the changes in highway and transit VMT resulting from implementation of the project; and estimated new transit trips) and the environmental benefits are automatically calculated in the templates.
-The proposed factors to be used in the templates are shown below.
+The factors to be used in the templates are shown below.